Dagedonn/Dagedonn/README.md

 # 👋 HI, I'm GBENGA
-# WELCOME TO MY PROFILE
+# 🙌🌍WELCOME TO MY PROFILE
 #  ABOUT ME
 I'm a 400-level Statistics student at the Federal University of Technology, Akure (FUTA).
 📊 I’m passionate about using data to solve real-world problems and currently building my skills in data analysis and machine learning.
 ⭐ *Fun fact:* I’m on a mission to turn data into clarity and creativity!

-#  🧠 INTERESTS FOR NOW
+#  🎯 INTERESTS FOR NOW
 ° SQL – querying data, DDL, DML

 ° Excel – advanced formulas, pivot tables